 Overall: My practice is an empathy, communication and non-judgement based practice, all of which are vitally important for supportive counselling, and also for healthy relationships.

 My qualifications are – BSocSc.
 Plus GradDipCouns and Dip.
 Relationship Counselling.
-My practice books have been closed for several years, and I run a limited book, but I am now taking new clients.

 Reasonable Session Fees.

 Contact: 0416 665 165 from 10am – 5.30pm weekdays.